PelmeenidHapukoorega/Solutions-Architect/AZ-900/05-Azure-Governance/Readme.md

 ## Quick menu

-This folder covers both Governance and compliance in AZ 900
+This folder covers both Governance and compliance in AZ 900, meaning how to monitor costs and additionally options that help you control who has access to what.

 - [Factors affecting cost](Factors%20affecting%20cost.md)
 - [Purpose of tags](Purpose%20of%20tags.md)